Erudika/para-dao-sql/README.md

 The SQL DAO uses JDBC to connect to your SQL database, which means a SQL driver (java.sql.Driver) will be needed for your chosen flavor of SQL (for example, ```com.mysql.jdbc.Driver``` is used for MySQL).
-The version of JDBC used in the SQL DAO will automatically detect SQL Drivers in your classpath when launching Para Server, so all you need to do is download the jarfile containing the SQL driver corresponding with your server and ensure it's part of the classpath when launching Para Server.
+The version of JDBC used in the SQL DAO will automatically detect SQL Drivers in your classpath when launching Para Server, so all you need to do is download the jarfile containing the SQL driver corresponding to your database and ensure it's part of the classpath when launching Para Server.

-There is no need to directly specify the driver (java.sql.Driver) as part of your configuration, as JDBC will infer the driver used by the protocol specified in your URL.
+There is no need to directly specify the SQL driver as part of your configuration, as JDBC will infer the driver used by the protocol specified in your URL.

 ### Dependencies